 4-1-4-1 Attacking Positions

-The positions of the players now are similar to what was shown in the 4-4-2 attack.
-Again the central midfielder is key here to switching the ball and recycling the play.
+The players’ positions now are similar to what was shown in the 4-4-2 attack.
+Again the central midfielder is key to switching the ball and recycling the play.

 4-1-4-1 Problem Areas